What’s the difference between Mat and apparatus Pilates?

 My doctor/osteopath/physiotherapist has recommended Pilates, what should I do?

 If you are taking up Pilates on the advice of a medical professional, because of an injury or medical condition, we strongly recommend Individual (one to one) classes with the apparatus, to begin with.
 Your teacher will be happy to advise you on when to consider other options, such as Studio or mat classes.

 What should I wear to my Pilates class?

 Wear what you will be comfortable in to move freely - not too tight, nor very loose.
 Sweat pants/jogging bottoms, leggings or shorts, and a t-shirt or similar top.

 You will not be wearing shoes for your class and you can be barefoot or in socks, as you prefer.

 You can view the timetable and book mat classes here.

 For Individual classes, including Studio class Inductions, please call or email to book.

 Do I need to pay in advance?

-You can pay for your class on the day, either by cash or card.
-If you want to pay by bank transfer you can do so in advance - we will be happy to email our bank details to you.
+All booking must be paid for at the time that they are made, and you can sign up and pay via the bookings page.
+If you prefer to pay by bank transfer let us know - we will be happy to email our bank details to you.